 Could I qualify?
-People with EPP are unlikely to fit any of the usual criteria, but having a light-proofed car can be central to the application.
+People with EPP are unlikely to fit the usual criteria, but people with hidden disabilities can now apply for a Blue Badge.
+Having a light-proofed car can be central to the application.
 The car is the 'safe haven' and parking close to buildings is essential to minimising pain and suffering.
 You may need help and support from your GP or specialist when applying.